Super Lawyers - Badge

 Slip and Fall Injury Settlements Recovered by Our Chicago Law Firm

-• $2,000,000 – Policy limit settlement for a young woman who fractured her pelvis slipping on ice at a Chicago church that failed to salt.
+• $2,000,000 – Lena, 28, fractured her pelvis after slipping on unsalted ice outside a Chicago church.
+The property owner failed to treat walkways after a snowstorm.

 This list is not exhaustive, and our Chicago personal injury lawyers continue to secure significant results for those hurt in slip and fall accidents.